ProvableHQ/workshop/battleship/README.md

 ## 6: Player 1 Takes The 1st Turn

-We switch the .env back to player 1, and we run the transition function play.
+We switch the .env back to Player 1, and we run the transition function play.

 ```bash
 echo "